 Restaurant Prime Cost: Complete Guide

-At its core, prime cost determines whether your restaurant is profitable or losing money.
+Restaurant prime cost determines whether your business is profitable or losing money.
+It connects food cost, labor cost, and operations into one critical number.

 It combines your food cost and your labor cost—the two largest expenses in your business.

-If your prime cost is wrong, your restaurant is working for your suppliers and payroll—not for you.
+If your prime cost is out of control, your restaurant is working for your suppliers and payroll—not for you.

 Restaurant Prime Cost Formula